- Google recently rolled out the “Full Coverage” feature for mobile SERPs

 A wide variety of story topics have resulted from that Oprah interview, and fresh angles keep flowing in!
-As we’re in the thick of 2021 awards season, I could also see the Golden Globes, Grammys, and Oscars playing into this with their respective news cycles before, during, and after the events.
+As we’re in the thick of the 2021 awards season, I could also see the Golden Globes, Grammys, and Oscars playing into this with their respective news cycles before, during, and after the events.

-The long-term aspect of this update inspires me to request more updates from writers on recurring themes, so we can connect with the types of topics this particular feature likes.
-Though pure breaking news stories with short traffic life cycles will always be important for news SEO, this feature reinforces the additional importance of more evergreen long-term content within a publisher’s content strategy.
+The long-term aspect of this update inspires me to request more updates from writers on recurring themes, so that we can connect with the types of topics this particular feature likes.
+Though pure breaking news stories with short traffic life cycles will always be important for news SEO, this feature reinforces the importance of more evergreen long-term content within a publisher’s content strategy.

-I could see this update providing a traffic boost, since it provides one more way for stories to get in front of readers.
+I could see this update providing a traffic boost since it provides one more way for stories to get in front of readers.
 We always want as many eyeballs as possible on our content.
 Happy to add one more element to my news SEO tool kit.
 Google always keeps us on our toes!”

 3. Barry Adams, Founder of Polemic Digital